PatrickChudalla/jclouds-examples/aws-rds-example/README.md

    -- MySQL
    CREATE USER myuser IDENTIFIED WITH AWSAuthenticationPlugin AS 'RDS';
    ```
-3. **IAM Policy**: The IAM role/user must have permission to generate auth tokens:
+3. **IAM Role/User**: Must have permission to generate auth tokens (see [Creating and using an IAM policy for IAM database access](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html)):
    ```json
    {
      "Effect": "Allow",